Marmeus/mad-hyperv/INSTALLATION.md

 vagrant up kms development kali goku krillin raditz gohan tien --provision
 ```

 Finally, you need to set the `EnhancedSessionTransportType` on each machine to take advantage of Hyper-V clipboard capabilities.
-To do so, execute the following commands.
+To do so, execute the following commands on PowerShell as Administrato.

 ```powershell
 Set-VM -VMName ccpt_kms,ccpt_kali -EnhancedSessionTransportType HvSocket